Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 ### Non-killed mutants

-The class with more non-killed mutants is therefore the `ProjectSerializer`, with 12/70 mutants that survive the tests developed in previous assignments.
+The class with more non-killed mutants is, therefore, the `ProjectSerializer`, with 12/70 mutants that survived the tests developed in previous assignments.
 However, it is also the class for which more mutations were generated.
-Moreover, 9/36 mutants survive the tests developed for the methods of the `ProjectTableModel` class and 6/43 mutations survive the unit tests developed for the `Project` class.
-Finally, only 1 mutant resists the tests developed for the methods of the `ProjectTime` class.
+Moreover, 9/36 mutants survived the tests developed for the methods of the `ProjectTableModel` class, and 6/43 mutations survived the unit tests developed for the `Project` class.
+Finally, only one mutant resisted the tests developed for the methods of the `ProjectTime` class.

 Some of these mutants are, however, equivalent, as we will see in the [next section](#equivalent-mutants).
 The other non-killed mutants and the tests developed to handle them will be further explained in the scope of each class in the [Description of the tests](#description-of-the-tests) section of this report.